themesberg/flowbite-svelte/src/routes/docs/pages/faq-and-tips.md

 description: Tips for your apps.
 ---

+## Does Flowbite-Svelte work on Svelte 5?

+You can find [the progress report](https://flowbite-svelte-5-dev.vercel.app/) for Flowbite-Svelte on Svelte 5.

+For Svelte 5: Runes, we need to rewrite and you can find most of the components at [Svelte 5 UI Lib](https://svelte-5-ui-lib.codewithshin.com/) which is a beta version.

 ## Svelte key blocks

 Svelte key blocks destroy and recreate their contents when the value of an expression changes.
 This can be useful when you are using SvelteKit (group) routing.